5 min read

 Mainframe vs. Server Farm: The Right Choice for the Future

 You don’t have to search far to find numerous articles touting mainframes or x86-based server farms as the superior choice for organizations.
 But when the question of the right choice for the future becomes the focus, things may change in the mainframe versus server farm debate.

-Making the right choice for the future for any one organization is highly subjective.
+Making the right choice for the future for anyone organization is highly subjective.
 Clearly, mainframes aren’t going anywhere and continue to be a staple technology that continues to meet the needs of countless enterprises across sectors.
 However, server farms have the forward momentum for a much broader swath of users, including enterprise users.
-In order to make clearer assessments, it’s best to start with differences between the two approaches to enterprise computing.
+In order to make clearer assessments, it’s best to start with the differences between the two approaches to enterprise computing.

 What’s the Difference?

 A server farm consists of a large number of networked x86-based servers housed in an enterprise data center or colocation facility.
 A central management server manages the overall operations, including process assignment, load balancing, scheduling, security, updates, and more as redundancy is delivered via backup servers.

 A mainframe computer is distinctly different in the fact that it is a large self-contained unit with centralized data storage and resource administration, and multiple layers of redundancy for every component: power supplies, cooling, backup batteries, CPUs, I/O components, and cryptography modules.
 Mainframe components use backplanes and high-speed channels for communication while the mainframe is logical partitions (LPARS) that run internal OS, memory, and flexible CPU allocation.